Tag Archive for: Paul Aspelin REALTOR®

 3. Marketing Expertise

-Tip 1 (Insider Tip): Interview multiple agents before deciding.
+Tip 1 (Insider Tip): Interview multiple locally based agents before deciding.
 Look beyond hype — ask about expired/canceled listings to gauge their real performance.

 1. Current Market Trends